Lovekus969/Beeba-Boys-/README.md

 In Progress (Development phase)
-Working on the Galaxy and earth theames in the background Extend timing for beebaboys displays to 5000ms
+Working on the Galaxy and earth theames in the background Extend timing for beebaboys displays to 5000ms or 4000ms

 # Beeba Boys Website 💈